carbon-language/carbon-lang/lld/docs/Driver.rst

 #.
 Add the option to the desired :file:`lib/Driver/{flavor}Options.td`.

 #.
-Add to :cpp:class:`lld::FlavorTargetInfo` a getter and setter method
+Add to :cpp:class:`lld::FlavorLinkingContext` a getter and setter method
    for the option.

 #.
 Modify :cpp:func:`lld::FlavorDriver::parse` in :file: